If done right, using real estate business cards and leaving them in the right places can be a great way to generate leads.

 Let’s say you want to generate 10 new customers from each place you leave them.

-I don’t know about you, but this quantity is borderline overkill and maybe too much for the respective places you want to leave them.
+I don’t know about you, but this quantity is borderline overkill and maybe too much for the places you want to leave them.

 So let’s go with the minimum.
 Let’s assume you want to generate 2 customers from each place.